GramGra07/WHS-FTC-Code_Training_Module/README.md

 [Go to top](#top)
 ## Updating your devices <a name="update"><a/>
 Go to this [website][rhc].
 It will take you to rev hardware client.
-Once you download the app you will be able to connect the DS[^ds] phone[^ape2] or the Control Hub and it will show you your possible updates, take them all and you are good to go!
+Once you download the app you will be able to connect the DS phone or the Control Hub and it will show you your possible updates, take them all and you are good to go!

 [Go to top](#top)
 ## Overall Game <a name="game"><a/>